IIIF/website/source/_news/2022-03-15-content-state-published.md

 layout: post
 ---

 The [IIIF Discovery Technical Specification group][tsg] and the [IIIF Editorial Committee][editors] are pleased to announce the official publication of the new [Content State API specification][content-state] after a unanimous vote of approval from the [Technical Review Committee][trc].
+This bring the total number of official [IIIF API specifications][apis] to six.

 As IIIF Editor Tom Crane puts it, ["IIIF Content State is how we point at things in IIIF"][medium-article] -- i.e., a means to generate a very specific link to a particular view of an object, like a specific area on a particular page rotated at a certain angle.